twitocode/Tantalum/content/Notes/Religion/Unit 2 Review.md

 ___
 # What is the Holy Trinity?
+**The way God reveals himself in the Bible.** A representation of God in 3 different ways; may be a way to understand God himself.
+*THINK OF 3 CANDLES WITH 1 FLAME.*

 ___
 # What is the Holy Trinity composed of?
+1. The Creator
+2. The Incarnate figure of Jesus Christ
+3. The Holy Spirit who is the helper and intercessor

 ___
 # call to holiness,